LynkerIntel/cpra-hsi/README.md

 - Logs are stored in `output/run-metadata/simulation.log`
 - Check logs if the model fails to run or if there are errors in output files.
-- If running `VegTransition` or `HSI` in a notebook, the class instance (i.e. `hsi_model` as defind above) holds all of the interediate and QA/QC arrays as attributes.
-For example: `hsi_model.alligator.si_1` is the location of suitability index #1 array for alligator.
+- If running `VegTransition` or `HSI` in a notebook, the class instance (i.e. `hsi` as defined above) holds all of the intermediate and QA/QC arrays as attributes.
+For example: `hsi.alligator.si_1` is the location of suitability index #1 array for alligator.
 This array be be visualized by:

     ```python
     import matplotlib.pyplot as plt

-    plt.matshow(hsi_model.alligator.si_1) # np.ndarray
+    plt.matshow(hsi.alligator.si_1) # np.ndarray
     plt.colorbar()
     ```